The Love Curse of the Rumbaughs, by Jack Gantos

 Don't get me wrong, I kind of love the book.
 Set in a claustrophobic Pennsylvania town and populated with several close-knit generations of German immigrants - heck, if those people were Magyars instead of Germans, that would be my grandfather's family.
 Brr.

 There's taxidermy.
 There's meteorology.
 There's even a little poison.
 And there's incest, just a touch of it.
 And somewhere along the line, a bell went off in my head.
-Add a few dozen more characters and locations, and Love Curse of the Rumbaughs is The Hotel New Hampshire.
-This is not a bad thing, and not a dishonorable comparison, in my view.
-Makes it somewhat easier to review, too.
+Add a few dozen more characters and locations, and Love Curse of the Rumbaughs is The Hotel New Hampshire

 In the context of "YA novel," Love Curse of the Rumbaughs, a humorous novel that includes incest, is unprecedented and difficult to categorize.
 But in the context of, say, "John Irving novel," I am on firmer ground.
 I can say that in Jack Gantos's latest novel, his first work of fiction for a young adult audience, he explores love and secrecy, using the generations of the Rumbaugh family to play variations that are by turns appalling, funny, brave, and lonesome.